top of page

 Plaza Mayor

 The Humour Museum is situated in the corner of Plaza Mayor, the central piazza lined with palm trees, is really not that major.
-There is an abandoned bullring outside the town and Casa del Virrey, reconstructed from the original ruins.
-During the morning, it was used by the Portuguese army as a site of military training and a cannon is fired to signal the training.
+All the musems are located around the square.
+This is a peaceful public square surrounded by cafés, art galleries, and museums.
+There is a small mansion Casa del Virrey, reconstructed from the original ruins.

 Plaza Mayor